fluffy/moq-files/draft-jennings-moq-files.md

 # Playback

-Some usecases will want to just load a file into the relay as quickly as possible.
+Some use cases will want to just load a file into the relay as quickly as possible.
 Other may decide to remade the track name to a new track name publish the objects at a rate based on differences of the receiveTime of the JSON objects.